suesslin/vigenere-cipher-rs/README.md

 ```

 ## Running the tests
-Enter the vigenere-cipher repository and run `cargo test`
+Enter the vigenere-cipher repository and run `cargo +nightly test`

 ## Authors
 * **Lukas A. Mueller** - *Initial work*